compspec/fractale-agent-experiments/aws-autoscale/README.md

 aws ec2 describe-instance-types --region us-east-1 --filters Name=network-info.efa-supported,Values=true --query "InstanceTypes[*].[InstanceType]" --output text  | sort
 ```

+I chose the top performing instance.
+The reason is because the autoscaler uses them as templates, so we need one to exist.
 This time we need to install the EFA device plugin.
 I didn't see eksctl did it.

 ```bash
 eksctl create cluster --config-file ./eks-config-4-nodes.yaml